-There are half termly Inclusion Meetings to discuss in depth each individual and targets and interventions set.
-Parents are also invited in each half term to 'touch base' on their child's progress and any queries/ concerns that they may have.
+There are half termly Inclusion Meetings to discuss in depth each individuals targets and interventions set.
+This is also an opportunity to look at the impact of interventions.
+We use provision maps to measure progress and hold annual reviews for pupils with EHC plans.
+Parents are also invited in each half term to 'touch base' on their child's progress and an opportunity to discuss any queries/ concerns that they may have.